IBM/swift-vapor-app/README.md

 ## Next Steps
 * Learn more about augmenting your Swift applications on IBM Cloud with the [Swift Programming Guide](https://cloud.ibm.com/docs/swift?topic=swift-getting-started).
-* Explore [Vapor.codes](https://vapor.codes/) for more resources about the Kitura framework.
+* Explore [Vapor.codes](https://vapor.codes/) for more resources about the Vapor framework.
-* Join the [Swift@IBM slack](http://swift-at-ibm-slack.mybluemix.net/) to get help with your projects.
 * Explore other [sample applications](https://cloud.ibm.com/developer/appservice/starter-kits) on IBM Cloud.

 ## License